Netchicken/ReactJSVisitorManWebAPI-/README.md

-This is the front end in React from teh VisitorManagement ASP.net Core app.
+This is the front end in React from the VisitorManagement ASP.net Core app.
+See the ASP app for configuring the api to work across domains.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).